-'''

-\c - hr_mgr

-REVOKE USAGE ON SCHEMA hr_mgr FROM sales_mgr;

-REVOKE ALL ON dept FROM PUBLIC;

-REVOKE ALL ON emp FROM PUBLIC;

-REVOKE ALL ON next_empno FROM PUBLIC;

-REVOKE EXECUTE ON FUNCTION new_empno() FROM PUBLIC;

-REVOKE EXECUTE ON PROCEDURE list_emp FROM PUBLIC;

-REVOKE EXECUTE ON FUNCTION hire_clerk(VARCHAR2, NUMBER) FROM PUBLIC;

-REVOKE EXECUTE ON PACKAGE emp admin FROM PUBLIC;
+''' REVOKE ALL ON emp FROM PUBLIC; REVOKE ALL ON next_empno FROM PUBLIC; REVOKE EXECUTE ON FUNCTION new_empno() FROM PUBLIC; REVOKE EXECUTE ON PROCEDURE list_emp FROM PUBLIC; REVOKE EXECUTE ON FUNCTION hire_clerk(VARCHAR2,NUMBER) FROM PUBLIC; REVOKE EXECUTE ON PACKAGE emp admin FROM PUBLIC; '''

-'''

-Step 5 - Change list empto Invoker's Rights
+Step 5 - Change list_emp to Invoker's Rights

 While connected as user, hr_mgr, add the AUTHID CURRENT_USER clause to the list_emp program and resave it in Advanced Server.
-When performing this step, be sure you are logged on as hr_mgr, otherwise the modified program may wind up in the public schema instead of in hr mgr's schema.
+When performing this step, be sure you are logged on as hr_mgr, otherwise the modified program may wind up in the public schema instead of in hr_mgr's schema.